markjbianchi/vscode_intro/README.md

 # Visual Studio Code Example Setup #

-This repository contains some example setups for using VS Code, a great free, open source, multi-platform editor/IDE that supports various languages and features through an extensive and ever-growing array of extensions/plugins.
-I have left Eclipse in favor of VS Code as it seems the depth and breadth of extensions (most critically for me - Vim) is outpacing those for Eclipes, and it is very light-weight and easy to be immediately productive.
+This repository contains some example setups for using VS Code, a great free, open source, multi-platform editor/IDE that supports numerous languages and features via an extensive and ever-growing array of extensions/plugins.
+I have abandoned Eclipse in favor of VS Code as it seems the depth and breadth of extensions (most critically for me - Vim) is outpacing those for Eclipe.
+It is very light-weight and therefore easy to become immediately productive.

-The simplest way to use vscode is just File->Open... and navigate to the root of your project. vscode will scan the directory tree, show the tree, index the files, and away you go.
+The simplest way to use vscode is just **File->Open...** and navigate to the root of your project.
+Vscode will scan the directory tree, show the tree, index the files, and away you go.
 If you have a more complicated project involving multiple directory trees or want to customize what shows up in the project explorer, you can create a workspace file to configure this (but often this is not necessary).
+Regardless of whether you have a specific workspace file set up, vscode considers any directory you open a _workspace_.

+## Basic Setup ##

-There are a couple global configuration files (all vscode config files are JSON format) in your home directory (location varies with OS).
-The main one is `settings.json` which  configures look & feel, default behavior, etc. Additionally, there is `keybindings.json` if you want to customize shortcuts.
+There are two differnt scopes for configuring and setting how vscode behaves - user scope and workspace scope.
+All settings files are in JSON format.
+The user settings files are located in your home directory (exact path varies with OS).
+The main one is `settings.json` which  configures look & feel, default behavior, extensions, etc. Additionally, there is `keybindings.json` if you want to customize shortcuts.
 On MacOS, these two files are located in `$HOME/Library/Application Support/Code/User/`.

+In addition to the user scoped files, vscode houses workspace setting files in a `.vscode/` directory at the root of the project directory that you open.
+The typical files located here are `tasks.json`, `launch.json`, and a language configuration file (in the case of C it would be `c_cpp_properties.json`).
+These files are typically hand-edited from examples or templates in order to customize them for a project.
+Also, if you make workspace-specific changes (e.g., unique extension behavior, language formatting differences, etc.), a `settings.json` file will be created in this directory.

+`tasks.json` contains command-line tasks to be run, for example make commands if you project is make-based.
+These commands can be run by executing **Terminal->Run Task...**.

+Check out the full vscode documentation [here](https://code.visualstudio.com/docs).

 ## Repo Structure ##

-This repo contains
+This repo contains example settings for user setttings, project/workspace settings, and a specific example for building and testing Nordic NRF5-SDK example embedded C projects.
+The directory structure is as follows:

-* `user/` - global configurations located in user home dir
+* `user/` - typical user scope settings located in user's home dir
 * `project/` - example template for new (embedded) C project
-* `nrf_examples/` - configuration for building and testing NRF-SDK example code
+* `nrf5_examples/` - configuration for building and testing NRF-SDK example code

-Talk about files/dirs in this repo
+When starting a new embedded C (i.e., cross-compile) project or converting a current one to use vscode, the `project/embed_C/.vscode/` directory can be copied into the project root directory and the contained files modified as needed.

+To use the NRF examples, copy the contents of the `nrf5_examples` directory into the `examples/` subdir of the NRF5-SDK.
+Then navigate to the desired example project and open its Makefile.
+With the makefile open, execute **Terminal->Run Task...** and select _make using open Makefile_ and then select the desired make command, e.g. _default_.
+This will run the make command in the directory containing the make file as if you had navigated to that directory and run the same _make default_ command from that directory.
+Likewise, if you want to debug this application, execute **Run Start Debugging** which will use the Makefile's directory and the `launch.json` file to start a debugger session on the target.

 ## Extentions Installed ##